 Download the exhibition essay by Tony Magnusson.

 Image: Danie Mellor On the edge of darkness (the sun also sets) 2020.
 Acrylic with gesso and iridescent wash on board.
 Three panels, 181.5 x 371.5 cm overall, framed

 Installation photography by Andrew Curtis

-Three new Bill Henson works, just released from the studio
+On Beauty – three new Bill Henson works, just released from the studio.

 “We should remind ourselves, from time to time, that despite what goes on in the world, the best in art always recommends the truth and its sometimes complex and ambiguous nature.
 As Plato said ‘beauty is the splendor of truth.’ ” – Bill Henson, 1 May 2020